About LEARN: Network Infrastructure

 - Commodity Internet Services, and

-To support our Commodity Internet service offering, LEARN has received a Service Provider Identification Number (SPIN) with the Universal Service Administration Company.
-Acquiring a SPIN number permits our school, library, and rural health customers to receive significant discounts; they are eligible to receive through the Universal Services Fund.
+LEARN has received a Service Provider Identification Number (SPIN) with the Universal Service Administration Company.
+Acquiring a SPIN number permits our school, library, and rural health customers to receive significant discounts through the Universal Services Fund.